Build vs. Buy: Native Integrations

 Embedded iPaaS platforms eliminate the costs of designing, developing, and maintaining the integration auth and configuration experience for your users by providing embeddable UI components.

-These make it really easy to provide user-facing settings and field mapping with certain providers, features that can otherwise require a lot of engineering to build properly.
+These make it really easy to provide your users configuration options such as field mapping — features that would otherwise require a lot of engineering to build properly.

-However, this can come at the tradeoff of complete control and customization of the integration UI, unless the Embedded iPaaS provides headless as an option.
+However, this can come at the tradeoff of complete control and customization of the integration UI, unless the Embedded iPaaS provides a custom UI/headless option.

 Highly Observable Code